Shopify App That Lets You Shop with Friends Online

 The Effort Problem

 Even shoppers who notice the heart icon, or find the wishlist button, face a series of friction points.
-Click the heart.
-Maybe create an account or log in.
-Continue browsing.
-Remember that you saved something.
-Navigate to the wishlist page.
-Review the list.
-Decide to buy.
+Click the heart, maybe create an account or log in, continue browsing, remember that you saved something, navigate to the wishlist page, review the list, decide to buy.

 The Context Problem

 What the wishlist gives them back is a product card.
 The same image they already saw on the collection page, at the same size, in a list with other product cards.
-There’s no visual story.
-No sense of curation.
-No reminder of why they were excited.
+There’s no visual story, no sense of curation, no reminder of why they were excited.
 The emotional spark that made them save it in the first place?
 Gone.

 This is why so many wishlists are created and never revisited.
 The list doesn’t recreate the feeling that prompted the save.
 It just stores the SKU.